 - The import files process is the same as regular OBR.

 You can stop the OBR session by pressing the Stop Recording button.
 Afterwards you can access and use the data the same way as in regular OBR.

-To disable the Wireless OBR functionality, you can press the On/Off toggle button to Off.
+To disable the Remote OBR functionality, you can press the On/Off toggle button to Off.